arumemi/arumemi/README.md

 ## Hi there 👋

+My name is Ese,  I studied at 'The British School of Creative Arts and Tecnology' (EBAC).
+I'm interested in all  things about Front-end and Back-end Development!
+I am English and Portuguese Bilingual.

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on [White-Edu](I WILL INCLUDE THEW LINK SOON), Building a fully responsive website for an Organization
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...BACK-END DEVELOPMENT
-- 👯 I’m looking to collaborate on ...
+- 👯 I’m looking to collaborate  with YOU!
+-
+  -📫 How to reach me: esefapohunda@gmail.com

 <!--
 **arumemi/arumemi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.